PlasmaPy/PlasmaPy/docs/development/testing_guide.rst

    Verifying a single unit of behavior does not necessarily imply that there should be one assertion per test [Khorikov2020]_.
 Multiple related assertions are appropriate when needed to verify a particular unit of behavior.
-However, having multiple unrelated assertions in a test often indicates that the test should be split up into multiple smaller tests.
+However, having multiple assertions in a test often indicates that the test should be split up into multiple smaller and more focused tests.

 Integration tests
 -----------------